 Music Therapy for a Substance Use Disorder

-Music therapy has been used for years as a therapy for children, people with autism, dementia, or a psychiatric disorder, and people struggling with a substance use disorder.
+Music therapy has been used for years as an effective therapy for children, people with autism, dementia, psychiatric disorders, and substance use disorders.
 It uses evidence-based musical interventions to reduce stress, open communication, enhance well-being, and distract patients from uncomfortable symptoms, among other benefits.
 The American Music Therapy Association defines music therapy as the, “clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional who has completed an approved music therapy program.”
-Music therapists can work with patients who are undergoing treatment for a drug or alcohol addiction to achieve feelings of relaxation and accomplishment.
+Music therapists can work with patients who are undergoing treatment for a drug or alcohol addiction to identify and articulate feelings, achieve relaxation, build connection, and create a sense of accomplishment.

 There are many types of music therapy, but it is based on 2 fundamental methods: the receptive method and the active method.
 The receptive listening-based method focuses on listening to pre-recorded or live music selected by a therapist.
 It can be used as a relaxation exercise to treat depression and anxiety.
 It can also be used as an analytical exercise.
-The active method involves playing musical instruments and singing.
+The active method is experiential and involves both the therapist and the patient playing musical instruments and singing.
 Different therapy techniques may include:

 - Creating art with music